3D-e-Chem/molviewer-tsx/README.md

 # Development

+Start bundle watcher, will rebuild if any file in src/ dir changes.
 ```
 jspm bundle src/molviewer.tsx -wid
 ```
-In another terminal host directory
+In another terminal host directory using a webserver.
+For example with [caddy](https://caddyserver.com/)
 ```
 caddy
 ```
+Open http://localhost:2015 in web browser.